datanav/docs/overview.rst

 Examples:

-* Change the name of "Maria Hawkins" to something else, and see that she gets updated in the ``customers`` and ``customers-with-orders`` datasets, and that we then gets pushed to your service once more.
+* Change the name of "Maria Hawkins" to something else, and see that she gets updated in the ``customers`` and ``customers-with-orders`` datasets.
 * Add a new customer.
 Then add a new $99 order for that customer.

-That customer will then get pushed to your service.
+Remember to POST the changed JSON data to Sesam after you have saved the changes.

 What to do next?
 ================